jbrinley/WP-Router/readme.txt

 * Prevent redirect from all route pages when %category% is in the permastruct
 * Redirect placeholder page to the blog front page
 * Fix usage of translation functions

+= 0.4 =

+* Prevent redirect from route pages with the "page" or "paged" query arg